eic/epic-prod/docs/_documentation/input_preprocessing.md

 Provide a README file under the <physics processes> subdirectory on how the dataset was produced and explain its purpose.
 Update it as new versions of the dataset are generated.

+### Acceptable Formats
+We will accept either hepmc or hepmc3.tree.root files (later is peferred).